Bliksempie/fractured-world/chronicles/013-01-the-americas.md

 ### The Gulf Scar

 A canyon where oil rigs once floated.
-It burned for weeks after the Bloom hit — now home to “fire-pocked” Blightspawn.
+It burned for weeks after the Bloom hit — now home to "fire-pocked" Blightspawn.

 ### Alaska's Broken Line